Shopify/cli/.changeset/six-seals-perform.md

 '@shopify/create-app': minor
 ---

-- Added a --templatePath argument to create-app to support repositories with multiple templates.
+- Updated `template` argument on `create-app` to support GitHub tree URLs with a branch and file path.
-- Added app_name as a variable for liquid file templating.
+- Added `app_name` as a variable for liquid file templating.